 Where you stack it is important; you need to be able to get to it conveniently throughout the winter and it’s a good idea to cover it.

-It is also highly recommended that you do not stack between trees.
-As sturdy as you may think those trees are, tree movement is real, and it will lead to the stacks of firewood toppling over.
+Try not to stack between trees.
+As sturdy as you may think those trees are, tree movement is real, and it can lead to stacks of firewood toppling over.

-You can try the circle piling and heap piling methods but the best overall method for a quicker dry is to use single row stacking.
+While circle piling and heap piling methods work well for drying wood, the best overall method for a faster drying time is to use single-row stacking.

 Should you decide to stack more than a single row, make sure that you leave a good amount of space between each of the rows.
 This is to provide proper air circulation so that the wood remains dry at all times.

-However you decide to stack the firewood, it is important that it be kept tight, neat, and tidy.
+However you decide to stack the firewood, ensure that it’s kept tight, neat, and tidy.
 A messy stack might not be a big deal, but it won’t look very good.

 Racks, Holders, and What to Burn

-It is highly recommended that you only burn dried wood.
-Using greenwood can lead to way more smoke than is comfortable.
+I highly recommend that you only burn dried wood.
+Using green wood can lead to way more smoke than is comfortable.

 Keep that in mind when you’re stacking, too.
 You want to be able to get to the driest wood first and foremost.

-As far as stacking, there are also holders and racks that can make things easier.
-Best of all, the racks and holders can be used both indoors and outdoors should you choose to keep your firewood in the garage or a large shed.
+As for stacking, holders and racks can make things easier.
+Racks and holders can be used both indoors and outdoors, making them ideal for keeping firewood organized in spaces like a garage or large shed.

 Making sure the wood is dry is not only important for burning but storing in your home as well.
 If you bring wood that is wet into your home, there’s a chance that the moisture trapped in the wood can lead to higher levels of humidity in your home.